 - Family/medical leave may be taken on an intermittent (rather than on an uninterrupted) basis or on a reduced schedule if medically necessary as a result of an employee's serious health condition or that of a spouse, child, or parent or when the reason for the leave is the birth of a child or the placement of a child for adoption or foster care.

-- Employees who take a family/medical leave of absence from a UNL position will be able to return to the position vacated or an equivalent position.
+- Employees who take a family/medical leave of absence from an university position will be able to return to the position vacated or an equivalent position.
 In the event of budgetary or organizational changes during the period of absence, the employee shall be treated as if the employee were occupying the position at the time of the change.

-- An employee who does not return to work following the permitted leave shall be considered to have resigned from UNL effective the last day worked, unless other arrangements have been made.
+- An employee who does not return to work following the permitted leave shall be considered to have resigned from the university effective the last day worked, unless other arrangements have been made.